IIITLucknowSWEngg/CSITTeam004/Assignment1/Project.md

 - Personal feeds and an explore section for trending content.
 - Real-time notifications and direct messaging.
 - Responsive design for mobile and web platforms.
+- **Smart Content Recommendations**: AI-driven recommendations tailored to users' mood, activity, and behavior.
+- **Anti-Screenshot Protection**: Notify users when content is screenshotted or recorded in private messages or posts.
+- **Interactive Product Tags**: Tag products in posts, allowing users to earn affiliate commissions via linked purchases.

 #### **1.4 Stakeholders**
 - Project Manager